-10. Related-Party Transactions
+10. Related Party Transactions

 In connection with the Sumac Fabrication Co.
-Ltd. ("Sumac") transaction, one of the former Sumac principals (the "Minority Shareholder") retained 25% of the equity interest of the Sumac business unit.
+Ltd. ("Sumac") transaction, one of the former Sumac principals (the "Minority Shareholder") retained 5% of the ownership of the entities holding the Sumac business unit.
 This individual is employed by the Company and serves as the general manager of the Sumac business unit.
-During fiscal 2017, this individual, together with the two other former principals of Sumac, who are not employed by the Company were paid \$5,805 in the aggregate in full satisfaction of the Company's obligations under the \$5,905 non-interest bearing performance-based note issued in connection with the Sumac transaction.
+During the fiscal year ended March 31, 2017, this individual, together with the two other former principals of Sumac, who are not employed by the Company, were paid \$5,805 in the aggregate in full satisfaction of the Company's obligations under the \$5,905 non-interest bearing performance-based note issued in connection with the Sumac transaction.

-On April 2, 2018, the Minority Shareholder of our Sumac business unit provided the Company notice that he was exercising his option to sell one-half (12.5%) of his remaining equity interest to the Company.
-The terms of the April 2015 Sumac purchase agreement prescribed a valuation formula for such a sale based on Sumac's financial results for the twelve months ending March 31, 2018.
-The Company paid \$5,687 to purchase the 12.5% minority equity interest, and such transaction was completed in the second quarter of fiscal 2019.
+On April 2, 2018, the Minority Shareholder provided the Company notice that he was exercising his option to sell one-half (2.5%) of his remaining equity interest in the entities holding the Sumac business unit to the Company, and such sale was completed and effective as of July 20, 2018.
+The terms of the April 2015 Sumac purchase agreement prescribed a valuation formula for such a sale based on Sumac's financial results for the 12 months ended March 31, 2018.
+During the first quarter of the fiscal year ended March 31, 2019, the Company paid \$5,665 to purchase the 12.5% non-controlling interest.